nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Other incorrect `delete` commands to try: `delete`, `delete x`, etc. (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. Deleting a person while only some persons are shown
+1. Deleting a person while only some persons are displayed

     1. Prerequisites: Filter the persons list using commands such as `find` and `listdebtors`.
 One or more persons remaining.